When progress feels invisible, motivation disappears.

 The Problem

-There was no private space for members to set their own goals, reflect, or track incremental wins.
+There was no private space in the existing product for users to set their own goals, reflect, or track incremental wins.
 The hypothesis: if members felt more personally involved in their progress, they’d be more likely to stick with treatment.

 So we set out to design a small, self-directed feature that built confidence without therapist oversight.